 Nissan Sentra Review

-The 2013 Nissan Sentra ranks 31 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 11 published reviews and test drives of the Nissan Sentra, and our analysis of reliability and safety data.
+The 2013 Nissan Sentra ranks 36 out of 41 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Nissan Sentra, as well as reliability and safety data.

-While test drivers agree that the redesigned 2013 Nissan Sentra is easily surpassed by rivals with stronger engines and better handling, they are impressed with its rear passenger and cargo space, as well as its easy-to-use interior features.
+While car reviewers agree that the redesigned 2013 Nissan Sentra is easily surpassed by rivals with stronger engines and better handling, they are impressed with its rear passenger and cargo space, as well as its easy-to-use interior features.

 Test drivers are thoroughly impressed with the Sentra's huge trunk, which competes with the cargo space some midsize cars offer.
 The second-row seats are also large enough to accommodate two adults comfortably.
 Auto writers are surprised that the Sentra’s front seats seem to offer less room than the rear ones, and wish the seats had more bolstering.
 Some reviewers say the steering wheel doesn’t telescope far enough, making it tough to find an ideal driving position.
 The base 2013 Sentra doesn’t offer as many standard features as its classmates.
 Bluetooth and a USB port are optional, as are a navigation system, rearview camera and Bose stereo.
 Most reviewers have evaluated some of the highest Sentra trims, and come away impressed with their interior quality.
 They also like that the Sentra’s optional interior technology is very easy to use, even with the navigation system.
 One reviewer isn’t impressed with the Bose stereo’s sound quality.

 - "The 2013 Sentra feels more like a baby Altima than an improved 2012 Sentra, which is a good thing." -- Automobile Magazine